ss-gsync/tree-risk-pro/tree_ml/docs/DEPLOYMENT.md

 1. **Do not install with pip**: The package has a problematic setup.py that tries to install dependencies in a way that fails on many systems
 2. **Directory structure is critical**: The module expects config files in a specific location, which we've handled with the directory structure setup
-3. **PYTHONPATH must include Grounded-SAM**: The systemd service environment must include the path to the Grounded-SAM directory
+3. **PYTHONPATH must include ALL Grounded-SAM paths**: The systemd service environment must include paths to:
-4. **Model server has been updated**: The model_server.py file has been updated to handle the config file format properly
+   - Grounded-SAM base directory
+   - GroundingDINO directory
+   - segment_anything directory
+4. **Import paths are fixed**: The model_server.py now correctly imports SLConfig from `groundingdino.util.slconfig` instead of `groundingdino.config`

 ### Complete Checklist for Grounded-SAM Setup